-Investment philosophy.
+If markets were efficient, there would be no point in even trying.
 The stock market is not random and it is definitely not efficient.
 A very small number of sophisticated investors understand this and they continuously enjoy outsized returns.
 Meanwhile, the vast majority of investors tend to either muddle along or suffer significant losses because their attention is focused squarely in the wrong place.
 My simple goal is to anticipate share price behaviors and trade accordingly.
-My goal is never to lament about why Wall Street is so irrational nor do I seek to win verbal arguments over academic theories.
+I do not bother lamenting about why Wall Street is so irrational nor do I seek to win verbal arguments over academic theories.
 Wall Street has always been and will always be irrational.

 Focus on capital structure.
 In the present (as a private investor), I now seek out situations where the rest of the market may be overlooking or misinterpreting capital markets issues.
 This then creates the potential for profitable trades for those who are the first to figure them out.
-I continue to observe that the vast majority buy side and sell side analysts tend to focus almost exclusively on the type of “fundamental analysis” which is typically memorized within MBA programs.
+I continue to observe that the vast majority of buy side and sell side analysts tend to focus almost exclusively on MBA-style fundamental analysis.
 Many analysts make little effort to grasp the tremendous impact of things like share buybacks and leverage.
 They also have little ability (or incentive) to delve into anything which may be problematic, including fraud.

 Fraud.
 Short sellers have often played a valuable role in unearthing financial fraud.
-However, the ultimate responsibility (and credit) for shutting down financial fraud remains with law enforcement and regulatory bodies.
 Since 2012, I have written dozens of reports on this site where I voiced my concerns about potential fraud.
 Subsequent to those reports, there were more than 200 instances of SEC investigations, fraud indictments, de-listings or accounting restatements which came about in connection with the same situations which had attracted my concern.
 Most of these subject stocks ultimately fell by 80-100%.
 From a valuation standpoint, fraud can also be seen as the most extreme instance of price distortion.
 Investors who understand these distortions can avoid losses or pursue gains accordingly.